anyhive/anyhive/README.md

 - [ ] Usage-based billing support.
 - [ ] Plugins: LLM API routing, usage analytics, pricing optimization.

----

 ## 💡 Vision

 We believe the future of payments is **cross-border + AI-driven**.

 Moneta Kit will become the **global abstraction layer** for payments + compliance, for humans and AI agents alike.

----

 ## Self-hosting

 Moneta Kit is open-source and self-hostable.
-Our goal is to make it easy to self-host, and to make it easy to integrate with your own infrastructure.
+Our goal is to make it easy to self-host and you won't be locked-in, and to make it easy to integrate with your own payment service provider.

----
+For the self-hosted version, we will make it easy to deploy to Cloudflare Workers or Vercel.

 ## 📣 Get Involved